 In 2008 the total landing from the metier was 760 tonnes.
 The landings consist of more than 99 % of cod.
 The Swedish fisheries predominantly take place in SD 25.
 The fisheries are managed in accordance with the Management plan for Baltic Sea cod (1098/2007) which includes a closed season (July-August) during the spawning season.
 A limited fishery (5 days a month) is allowed for vessels below 12 meters during the closed season.
-The metier is limited by allowed number of days at sea in accordance with the TAC regulation (1404/2007 annex II).
+The metier is limited by allowed number of days at sea in accordance with the

+TAC regulation (1404/2007 annex II).
 Sweden practices temporal closures on a national basis to fulfil the effort limitation in the regulation.
 The fishery is further nationally managed by rations, limiting the allowed landing by vessel.

-The metier has been included in the sea-sampling programme during 2003-2005 as well as 2009.
-The discard rate was found to be below 10 %.
+The metier has been included in the sea-sampling programme during 2003-2005 as well as 2009-2010.
+The discard rate was found to be below 10 % but discard data is requested and used by the Baltic Sea assessment working group (WGBFAS).
 The metier will be sampled concurrently in harbours (markets) throughout the main fishing season.
+Fishermen will be asked to bring discards ashore.
 Sampling scheme 1 will be applied.
-Sampling will be stratified by quarter.

-Trap net fisheries targeting anadromous species (FPO\ANA\0\0\0)
+Trap net fisheries targeting anadromous species (FPO ANA 0 0 0)